codefellows-seattle-301d24/01-mobile-first/README.md

 Here is the recommended workflow (*We reviewed this in class*):

 1. Driver: fork the CF Lab 01 repository if you haven't done so already.
-1. Your **forked repo** on GitHub will be your "origin" repo.
-Clone **your fork** to your local development environment:
+2. Your **forked repo** on GitHub will be your "origin" repo. `Clone` **your fork** to your local development environment:
   1. If you haven't done so yet, create a directory named "301" - `mkdir 301/` (This will be your parent 301 directory and set you up for organizational success!)
-  1. Next, `cd 301/`
+  2. Next, `cd 301/`
-  1. `mkdir lab-assignments` to house the pair assignment repos.
+  3. `mkdir lab-assignments` to house the pair assignment repos.
-  1. `cd lab-assignments`
+  4. `cd lab-assignments`
-  2. `mkdir my-forked-labs`
+  5. `mkdir my-forked-labs`
-  3. `cd my-forked-labs`
+  6. `cd my-forked-labs`
-  1. `git clone` this repo.
+  7. `git clone` **YOUR OWN FORKED** repo.
-  1. `cd` into this repo.
+  8. `cd` into this repo and create a directory for your and your partner's work (ex: `mkdir rick-brian`)
-  1. Immediately `git checkout -b <driverName-navigatorName>` (ex: `git checkout -b rick-brian`).
+  9. Immediately `git checkout -b <driverName-navigatorName>` (ex: `git checkout -b rick-brian`).
+  10. Navigate into the above directory and copy in all of the code for the day's assignment
+  11. Get to work!

 ### Write code together!

 Find those `TODO` items in the code, and tackle one of them.

-1. Driver: In your terminal, ensure that:
+1. **Driver**: In your terminal, ensure that:
    - you are on a branch with you and your partner's namesake.
-   - you are currently within the starter-code directory.
+   - you are currently within the `starter-code` directory.

-1. Type `atom .` to open this starter-code folder as a project in Atom.
+2. Type `atom .` to open this `starter-code` folder as a project in Atom.
-1. Use the Atom "Find in Project" (command shift "f" if on a Mac) to locate all the `TODO:` items.
+3. Use the Atom "Find in Project" (command-shift "f" if on a Mac, control-shift on other machines) to locate all the `TODO:` items.
-1. Work through one or two TODO items before switching roles (or one hour, whichever arrives first), testing your code as you go.
+4. Work through one or two `TODO` items before switching roles (or one hour, whichever arrives first), testing your code as you go.
-1. In your terminal type `git status` to view the files that you have changed.
+5. In your terminal type `git status` to view the files that you have changed.
 You should only see the files that you have worked on.
-2. Type `git diff` to see line-item changes with your down arrow key.
+6. Type `git diff` to see line-item changes with your down arrow key.
 (Type `q` to exit this mode!)
-1. Type `git add file1 file2` where file1, file2, etc. are the files that you have changed.
+7. Type `git add file1 file2` where file1, file2, etc. are the files that you have changed.
-1. Type `git status` to view the files that have been added to your commit.
+8. Type `git status` to view the files that have been added to your commit.
 You should only see the files that you worked on.
-1. Type `git commit -m "some meaningful message"` where Some meaningful message is a message that **thoroughly** explains your commit.
+9. Type `git commit -m "some meaningful message"` where "Some meaningful message" is a message that **thoroughly** explains your commit.
-1. Type `git status` to ensure there is nothing left to commit.
+10. Type `git status` to ensure there is nothing left to commit.
-1. Type `git push origin your-name-partner-name` to push this branch to your forked repo on GitHub.
+11. Type `git push origin your-name-partner-name` to push this branch to your forked repo on GitHub.
-2. On GitHub, Add your navigator as a collaborator (go to settings -> collaborators).
+12. On GitHub, Add your navigator as a collaborator (go to settings -> collaborators).
-3. Once they have been added, `Slack` to your partner your forked repo link for them to clone down.
+13. Once they have been added, `Slack` to your partner your forked repo link for them to clone down.

 ### Switch roles